Microaggression: Gender

-Gender microaggressions may replace more blatant forms of sexism and gender discrimination when a society changes so that those forms of outright prejudice seem less acceptable.
+Gender microaggressions may replace more blatant forms of sexism and gender discrimination when a society evolves sufficiently for those forms of outright prejudice to be deemed no longer acceptable.
 For instance, explicit sexism in the society of the US is on the decline, but still exists in a variety of subtle and non-subtle expressions.
 Women encounter microaggressions in which they are made to feel inferior, sexually objectified, and bound to restrictive gender roles, both in the workplace and in academia, as well as in athletics.
 Microaggressions against sexual and gender minority people and cisgender women share many common themes.

 Influential early studies on gender microaggressions documented common themes across incidents.
 The themes are sexual objectification, treatment as an invisible or second-class citizen, assuming inferiority, denying the reality of sexism, assuming traditional gender roles, using sexist language, denying one's own sexism, and systemic or environmental issues.
 As one example, when one employer paid women less than men for the same work, it sent the message that the company believed women were less smart or capable than men, fitting the themes of second-class citizen and environmental mistreatment.
 Researchers continue to draw out further themes for classifying gender microaggressions, like expectations for people's appearances.

 Gender microaggressions fit into the three types of microaggressions: microassault, microinsult, and microinvalidation.
 Catcalling is a form of sexual objectification and gendered slurs are a use of sexist language, but both could be classified as blatant, likely conscious, acts of microassault.
 Overlooking women for physical tasks, which signals an assumption that women are weak, has a theme of assuming inferiority: this can be considered a microinsult due to its more subtle insulting message.
 Dismissing an employee's complaint of a coworker's sexist behavior can be a form of denying the reality of sexism, and also a microinvalidation.
 However, researchers have debated how the frameworks of gender microaggressions, sexual harassment, and sexual assault intersect.
 Behaviors classified as gender microassaults frequently overlap with harassment and assault, so labeling them as microassaults may thus be confusing and invalidating.